centreon/centreon-documentation/cloud/installation/prerequisites.md

 ## OS

 The poller must be installed on a dedicated fresh Alma Linux/RHEL/Oracle Linux 8 or 9, or Debian 11 server.
+Debian 12 is also supported for pollers with at least version 24.04.

 ## Hardware